Dr Chiara Benvenuto

 Lecturer in Zoology

-I consider myself primarily a behavioural ecologist and I aim to integrate behavioural ecology with population ecology, population genetics and ecological modelling.
-I enjoy working with aquatic animals and I am fascinated by the evolution of animal mating systems and strategies.
+I consider myself primarily a behavioural ecologist and I aim to integrate behavioural ecology with ecotoxicology, population ecology, population genetics and ecological modelling.
+I enjoy working with aquatic organisms and I am fascinated by the evolution of animal mating systems and strategies.
 I strongly believe that a deep knowledge of animal behaviours and mating strategies is fundamental in any program of conservation and management of biodiversity.
-My experience in the field and in the lab convinced me that the investigation of behavioural, conservation and evolutionary problems is most productive when empirical studies are directly tied to specific theory.
-I value an integrated approach and I try to link in my projects theory with field observations, manipulative experiments and molecular techniques.
+Also, it is becoming more and more evident that anthropogenic changes are affecting behaviours and reproduction in many organisms.
+I am interested in understanding the effects of contaminants and acoustic pollution in aquatic organisms and to assess what behavioural changes can be used as biomarkers of stressors.

-My current main research interests include sequential hermaphroditism, patterns of sex allocations and sex ratios, sex-determination systems, and intersexual conflicts.
+My current main research interests are: sequential hermaphroditism (sex-change) in fish and crustaceans; behavioural eco-toxicology; colour change; patterns of sex allocation/sex ratios; sex determining mechanisms; intersexual conflicts.

 Qualifications and Memberships